Martin | TPC Licensed Massage Therapist

 Maggie | TPC Licensed Massage Therapist

-When Maggie is not helping others on their path to healing she is spending time with her two beautiful daughters and loving husband.
-Her hobbies include reading, painting, drawing, practicing yoga, playing with her dog, and spending quality time with her family.
+When Maggie is not helping others on their path to healing, she is spending time quality time with her husband and two daughters.
+Her hobbies include reading, painting, drawing, practicing yoga, and playing with her dog.

 “I love helping others reach their goals for natural healing and achieve my happiness by helping others achieve their true potential.
 I’m excited to be part of the TPC team.”